yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/performance-advisor.md

 ### Rejected connections

 Advisor monitors rejected YSQL connections.
-Advisor flags nodes, which rejected 1 or more connections in the last hour.
+Advisor flags nodes that rejected one or more connections in the last hour.
 By default each YB-TServer can handle up to 300 simultaneous connections.
-This number can be configured with [ysql-max-connections](../../../reference/configuration/yb-tserver/#ysql-max-connections) YB-Tserver flag.
+This number can be configured using the [ysql-max-connections](../../../reference/configuration/yb-tserver/#ysql-max-connections) YB-Tserver flag.

 Rejected connections can be caused by: